dirkmueller/presentation-nashville-logclassify/presentation.md

 <img data-src="images/ml-generic-workflow-p2.png" class="plain"/>

 Note:
-- After the model is trained, we can repeat the same process to test the target
+- We can repeat the same process to test the target

 ### Generic Testing Workflow